mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 One way of dealing with collisions is **Separate Chaining**.
 With it, we basically define a linked list for each of the items or cells in the hash table.
-Every time there is a collision, we insert a new `key:value` with the colliding hash index to the front of the linked list.
+Every time there is a collision, we insert a new `key:value` with the colliding hash index to the **front** of the linked list.
+Since we insrt it in the front, insertion is `O(1)`: we don't look whether the list has already several items!

 However, finding/removing the data in the hash table becomes